A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Numerical experiments

 \begin{itemize} \item[$\circ$] {\it Varying window-sizes up to constants.} We begin by varying the time–window sizes up to constant factors.
 Specifically, we examine the evolution of the price iterates under two growth rates, namely $T^{*}_k = C\sqrt{k}$ and $T^{*}_k = C\log(k+1)$, across a range of values for the constant $C$.
 The results for both sets of experiments are presented in Figure~\ref{fig:example_5:changing_time_window_const_rate}.

-Let us first consider Figure~\ref{fig:example_5:sqrt:price_convergence}.
+We first consider in Figure~\ref{fig:example_5:sqrt:price_convergence} the choice $T^{*}_k = C\sqrt{k}$.
 In Section~\ref{subsection:numerical_experiments:convergence_rate}, our attention was on plots of the price iterates as functions of the iteration number.
-In contrast, to better understand how quickly the iterates converge to $p^*$ in \emph{time}, Figure~\ref{fig:example_5:sqrt:price_convergence} presents the price iterates against the actual time.
-The figure displays the trajectories produced by the window choices $T^{*}_k = 10\sqrt{k}$, $T^{*}_k = 50\sqrt{k}$, and $T^{*}_k = 100\sqrt{k}$, with the coloured bands indicating the dispersion of the corresponding iterates.
-A wider band indicates more fluctuation, while a narrower band indicates stability.

-The figure contains a second plot showing the evolution of the error $\lvert p_{k-1} - p^* \rvert$ as a function of time.
+To better understand how quickly the iterates converge to $p^*$ in \emph{time}, Figure~\ref{fig:example_5:sqrt:price_convergence} presents the price iterates against the actual time.
+The {top panel of the} figure displays the trajectories produced by the window choices $T^{*}_k = 10\sqrt{k}$, $T^{*}_k = 50\sqrt{k}$, and $T^{*}_k = 100\sqrt{k}$, with the colored bands indicating the dispersion of the corresponding iterates.
+A wider band indicates more fluctuation, while a narrower band indicates stability. {The bottom panel of Figure~\ref{fig:example_5:sqrt:price_convergence} shows} the evolution of the error $\lvert p_{k-1} - p^* \rvert$ as a function of time.
 From these results, it is apparent that $C=10$ (blue curve) yields the fastest convergence, followed by the $C=50$ (red curve) and $C=100$ (green curve) converging the slowest.
-An analogous pattern is observed for the logarithmic window-sizes in Figure~\ref{fig:example_5:log:price_convergence}.